AbhishekGMV/Social-distancer-for-hospitals/README.md

 •	Visiting time in minutes <br/>

 ### Future enhancement
-Making this project a fully atomated, UI based application product ready to use.
+Making this project a fully automated, UI based application product ready to use.